Introducing Our Practice Team

 When at work, he is happy to stay in the office upstairs as he hates the sight of blood!

 Vicky joined our practice as senior receptionist.
 She has qualified as a Pet Bereavement Counsellor.

-Vicky is now taking on more administrative duties and is keen to pursue these interests.
-She still maintains an interest in the smooth running of the reception area.
+Vicky took on more administrative duties and became our Assistant Practice Manager in January 2018.
+She maintains an interest in the smooth running of the reception area.

 Catherine Needham – Head Veterinary Surgeon

 After first completing a degree in Animal Science at the University of Nottingham, Catherine then went on to graduate from the Royal Veterinary College in 2014.

 Catherine’s main interests lie in surgery – both soft tissue and orthopaedics, and she will be starting an advanced certificate in small animal surgery in 2017.

 Outside of work she enjoys spending her time up various mountains; walking, climbing and camping.

 Nicholas Burrell – Veterinary Surgeon